vojir/tprochazka-restful/README.md

 - Server: accept client's request and calculate hash in the same way as client (using abstract template class `AuthenticationProcess`)
 - Server: compares client's hash with hash that it generated in previous step.
 - Server: also checks request timestamp and make difference.
 If it's bigger then 300 (5 minutes) throws exception. (this avoid something called [Replay Attack](http://en.wikipedia.org/wiki/Replay_attack))
-- Server: catches any `SecurityException` that throws `AuthenticationProcess` and provides error response (in production, in development just throws exception)
+- Server: catches any `SecurityException` that throws `AuthenticationProcess` and provides error response.

 Default `AuthenticationProcess` is `NullAuthentication` so all requests are unsecured.
 You can turn on authentication by setting `SecuredAuthentication` to `restful.authenticationProcess` or to `$presenter->authenticationProcess`.